zotero/zoterobib/src/html/faq.md

 ### Should I use Mick Schroeder's Citation Generator or Zotero?

 Mick Schroeder's Citation Generator and Zotero are both free, [open-source](https://github.com/zotero) tools created with the goal of helping people manage their research.
 Use whichever one is right for you!

-If you just need to create a one-off bibliography for a paper, Mick Schroeder's Citation Generator is the quickest and easiest way to do it.

 If you're working on a longer-term project, want to build up a research library to use across multiple projects, or need to collaborate with others, [Zotero] offers many more features: